ArtifactForms/MeshLibCore/README.md

 ```

 Knowing the index of each vertex makes adding faces a piece of cake.
 We have to take care of the winding order.
 In this case the winding order
-is counter-clockwise with all face normals pointing up towars negative y.
+is counter-clockwise with all face normals pointing up towards negative y.

 ```java
 mesh.addFace(0, 1, 3);